API Overview

 - No identity verification.
 The partner is responsible for identity integrity.
 MIR records what that identity did over time.

 - No free-form metadata.
 Events carry no payload data by design.
-No PII.
-External IDs are SHA256 hashed.
+No subject-level PII -- external IDs from partner-submitted events are SHA256 hashed.
+Account-holder login emails and partner admin contacts are stored as operational PII, governed by the DPA.

 - No data selling.
 Entity history exists to serve the entities and partners, not to be monetized.